w3c/w3c-website-redesign-documentation/_posts/2021-06-08-building-the-main-navigation.md

 "List of 7 items"
 ...

 Her recommendation was to use `aria-label` instead.
 Knowing that the site will be translated in the future, I thought it would be better to [avoid using `aria-label`](https://adrianroselli.com/2019/11/aria-label-does-not-translate.html).
 After mulling things over for a while, in the final navigation prototype I decided to follow Léonie's advice.
-We will be providing a list of all strings that will need to be translations, so this should not be overlooked.
+We will be providing a list of all strings that will need translating, so this shouldn't be overlooked.

 Léonie also called out my use of the `event.preventDefault()` JavaScript technique mentioned above, noting that the [links should be buttons as they do not navigate anywhere](https://christianheilmann.com/2019/02/05/links-that-dont-go-anywhere-should-be-buttons/).
 Full disclosure here: I should not have used this approach.
-I did it without thinking, having seen other developers do it and knowing that it worked.
+I did it automatically, having seen other developers do it and knowing that it worked.
 But that's not respectful to end users - and I hope that by making this point here, it will dissuade others from repeating my error.

 Furthermore, Léonie commented on the lack of consistency in navigation behaviour.
-The decision to have grandchild items expanded on the large screen layout was not in keeping with the earlier convention (on small screens) and made the experience for sighted keyboard users very laborious to navigate between child items.
+The decision to have grandchild items expanded on large screens was not in keeping with the earlier convention (on small screens) and made the experience for sighted keyboard users very laborious to navigate between child items.
 It must be possible to close each layer of navigation using <kbd>Esc</kbd> for the same reason.

 The W3C team felt there was a lack of clarity as to what were links, what were headings (there were no headings!), and which links were children/grandchildren on large screens.
 Where I had duplicated links when the original was being used to toggle a level of navigation, there was concern about the amount of vertical space that was being used.
 The close button for the dropdown on large screens was not popular, and they echoed Léonie's point about being able to use the <kbd>Esc</kbd> key.

-This gave us a plenty of food for thought for the next prototype.
+This gave us plenty of food for thought for the next prototype.

-## Version 2
+## Version two

 ### HTML and JavaScript improvements

 From Léonie's feedback on the (lack of) consistency of the navigation and making it more efficient for sighted keyboard users, we decided to leave the grandchild level collapsed on both small and large screens.
-This meant that I could consolidate the two versions of the navigation markup (one for small screens, the other for large screens) into a single `<nav>` and cut out a lot of repetitive HTML (and fix an error with my list nesting!)
+This meant that I could consolidate the two versions of the navigation markup into a single `<nav>` and cut out a lot of repetitive HTML (and fix an error with my list nesting!)

 I also refactored the JavaScript to replace any link that would need to toggle a navigation level with a button, and repeat the link within the dropdown to allow users to reach that destination.
 Support for closing the navigation levels with the <kbd>Esc</kbd> key was added, and the dropdown close button for large screens was removed.

 ### Switching from multi-column to grid layout

 Unfortnately, collapsing the grandchild items on large screens did not work with CSS multi-column layout.
-Using flexbox wasn't an option; I wanted the list of content to flow naturally across columns, and adding `<div>` elements to try and split things out felt bloated and would have invalidated the markup.
+Using flexbox wasn't an option; I wanted the list of content to flow naturally across columns, and adding `<div>` elements to try and split things out felt bloated and would have invalidated the list markup.
 So I used CSS grid to arrange items in the large screen dropdown.

-Although this created the visual appearance of columns, items were no longer arranged vertically in columns.
-Now, they were arranged horizontally in rows, with one item added to each column until a row is complete, at which point a new implicit row is added.
+Although this created the visual appearance of columns, the arrangement of items had changed.
+Now they were arranged horizontally in rows, with one item added to each column until a row was complete, at which point a new implicit grid track was created.
 Additionally, when grandchild items were toggled open in one column, areas of whitespace would appear within the neighbouring columns.

+I could have used `grid-auto-flow: column;` to [change the default grid auto flow behaviour](https://gridbyexample.com/examples/example18/), but this would have required me to specify the number of rows in each dropdown as well as the number of columns.
+With the amount of items varying widely across different dropdowns, this felt too prescriptive.

 ### Feedback on the second prototype

 While they felt the navigation worked well on small screens, the W3C team disliked the changes resulting from collapsing the grandchild items and using CSS grid.
 The visual grouping of related items no longer felt right, and there was concern about the additional step needed to reveal grandchild items.
 On the previous prototype, it was easy to scan all of the available options in a given dropdown.
-This was a trade-off against the improvements for keyboard users.
+This was a trade-off against the improvements for keyboard users, but there were strong calls to have the grandchild items expanded again.

 There was some concern about the apparent duplication of items in the menus.
 A question was raised as to whether this was problematic from an accessibility point of view; this was not the case, as duplicate links were not used (a link was replaced with a button and then re-inserted into the subsequent dropdown).

-It was flagged that, in addition to closing the navigation levels with the <kbd>Esc</kbd> key, users should also be able to close the navigation by clicking/tapping outside of the navigation region.
+It was flagged that, in addition to closing the navigation levels with the <kbd>Esc</kbd> key, users should also be able to close them by clicking outside of the navigation region.

 A suggestion to drop the off-canvas navigation and expose the parent items from the outset created some discussion within the W3C team.
-This contradicted with other feedback to reduce the vertical height of the header region, and was not pursued.
+This contradicted other feedback to reduce the vertical height of the header region, and was not pursued further.

+It was agreed that Search needed to be added to the next navigation prototype.

 The consensus was that the changes still had not suitably distinguished between child and grandchild items.
 Additionally, more work was needed to make the large screen dropdown stand out from the rest of the page content, and to highlight the selected `<li>`.
 The non-JS version of the navigation was also in need of stylistic attention; something that I was aware of but had moved towards the back of my list of priorities.

-## Version 3
+## Version three

-Reverted to CSS multi-column.
-Grandchild links automatically expanded on both mobile and desktop for a consistent experience.

-Relocated back button in mobile menu.

-Menu highlight added

-Sub menus close if user clicks outside of navigation.

-Used varying font sizes and indentation to try to better distinguish child/grandchild links.

-Refined the styling of the non-JS version of the navigation.
-I made decision to only show parent links and hide other links.
-Should be possible to reach other content from landing pages.
-No objections raised.

-Site map had continued to change while navigation was being prototyped.
-To help with the review of this version of the navigation, W3C updated the nav to match the planned sitemap contents, prior to internal review.
+I dropped CSS grid layout in favour of multi-column layout and adjusted the CSS and JavaScript so that both child and grandchild links were expanded at all times.
+With the grandchild links now visible, I tried using a smaller font size and indentation to distinguish them from child links.
+The active parent item was highlighted and a light background colour added to the dropdown.
+A further tweak to the JavaScript allowed the navigation levels to close if a user clicked outside of the active level.

+For the non-JS navigation, as well as tidying the visual appearance I decided to show just the parent links and hide everything else.
+The intent is that the content on these pages will guide users to wherever they want to get to within the site.
+No objections were raised to this approach.

+It was noted that in Firefox, the styles intended to handle content breaks within the multi-column layout were not working as desired.
+For example, in the 'Resources' dropdown the 'Conferences' link was migrating to the second column rather than staying within the first column.
+Whilst this is a minor annoyance it does not disrupt a user's ability to scan and navigate the links.

+Prior to sharing the prototype for internal review, the W3C team updated the items in the navigation to reflect ongoing changes to the sitemap.

+### Feedback on the third prototype

-Most of the feedback W3C received indicated that they found the child/grandchild menu hierarchy confusing and hard to understand and scan on desktop.
-Further concerns about links being repeated where orginals were replaced with buttons.
-Mobile nav considered to work well.
+Most of the feedback indicated that people still found the child/grandchild hierarchy hard to understand and scan.
+The sheer number of links in some of the dropdowns was problematic - 'Get involved' now had over 20!
+I think this highlights how important it is to stress test designs and prototypes with real content, and not relying on placeholder content.

-Too many items in the dropdown making it hard to scan.
-Agreed a pause on navigation iterations until site map finalised.
+We agreed to pause on further iterations of the navigation prototype until the site map had been finalised and decisions made on prioritising which item needed to be included in the navigation.

 Proposal to have desktop dropdown triggered on hover.